MarcoLodini/windows365/Windows365/link/quick-settings.md

 | Display | Change the scale for you display and set two monitor arrangement. |
 | Privacy and Security | View privacy and security settings for your Location, Camera, and microphone.
 Not in OOBE.|
 | Power button | View power management options for the device. |

+## Shortcuts

+You can also connect to the Display and Bluetooth quick settings from within the Cloud PC session using shortcuts.

+To access these experiences:

+1. Sign into your Cloud PC session.
+2. Open the Settings app.
+3. Navigate to the **Display** page or the **Bluetooth** page.
+4. Select the **Open Additional Settings** button.
+5. Make your desired changes on the quick settings control that appears.

 <!-- ########################## -->
 ## Next steps